putridparrot/PutridParrot.Presentation/README.md

 change in the future if deemed too confusing.

 The ActionCommand and ActionCommand<T> allow us to implement an ICommand object easily, passing execution and can execute to supplied functions.
-Unlike the Expressions implementation this command allows us to declare the Execute and CanExecute methods after creation using a default constructor.
+Unlike the *Expressions Interactivity* implementation this command allows us to declare the Execute and CanExecute methods after creation using a default constructor.
 This allows the ActionCommand to be used via CreateInstance and CreateInstanceUsing attributes and for the view model to assign methods to it post creation.
 This is really more a "nicety" to remove the code to create such commands.